LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The VGG16 base could also be fine-tuned to be more specific to the new set of images, but only once the classification layers have been trained for a number of epochs.
 This is not proposed here to simplify the workflow.

 # Binary and MultiClass ?
-The Binary folder contains the workflow to train a binary image-classifier, ie for which the images get classified into possibly 2 categories only.
+The Binary folder contains the workflow to train a binary image-classifier, ie for which the images get classified into 1 out of 2 possible categories.
-The Multiclass folder is the same reasoning, for the training of a model for classification in multiple image classes (2 or more).
+The Multiclass folder is the same reasoning, except that the images get classified into 1 category out of multiple categories (2 or more).
 The folder also contains the respective workflows for prediction.
 The difference binary/multiclass is a difference in the classification layers:
-- binary : single network output with sigmoid activation function and binary cross-entropy as loss function
+- binary : single network output (prbability for the first class) with sigmoid activation function and binary cross-entropy as loss function
-- multiclass : multiple categorical outputs with softmax activation function and categorical cross-entropy as loss function
+- multiclass : multiple categorical outputs (1 proability per class) with softmax activation function and categorical cross-entropy as loss function

 # Requirements
 This workflow requires both a KNIME installation with correct KNIME dependencies AND a python environment with also the right python packages (See below).